LucaCappelletti94/csv_trimming/README.md

 | 2 | Puglia   | Bari           | Fabris  |
 | 3 | Sardegna | Medio Campidano| Conti   |
 | 4 | Lazio    | Roma           | Fabbri  |

+## How do I contribute to this package?
+If you have identified some new corner case that the package does not handle, or you have a suggestion for a new feature, feel free to open an issue.
+If you want to contribute with code, open an issue describing the feature you intend to add and submit a pull request.

 ## License
 This package is released under MIT license.